SWENGG4Y2024/SWENGG4Y2024Team05/Assignment1/Stakeholders.md

 # Tez Yatra App Stakeholders
 ## Executive Summary
 <hr>
 Project Tez Yatra is an online platform designed to enhance urban mobility by enabling users to book rides quickly and conveniently from their smartphones.
 By connecting passengers with drivers through a user-friendly app, Tez Yatra aims to make traveling around the city more efficient and enjoyable.
-This document outlines the key stakeholders involved in Project Tez Yatra, their roles and responsibilities, and the strategies for effective stakeholder engagement.
+This document outlines the key stakeholders involved in Project Tez Yatra, their roles and responsibilities.
 <hr>

 ## Internal Stakeholders